 Overview

-Final energy consumption in 2021 was only 19.5% higher than in 2000 despite significant economic growth over the same period.
-In 2021, GDP is twice higher compared to the level in 2000 or 102% growth.
+Final energy consumption (FEC) in 2022 (with climatic corrections) was only 17% higher than in 2000 despite significant economic growth over the same period.
+The average annual growth of final energy consumption from 2000 to 2022 is 0.7%.

 Source: ODYSSEE